egorklementev/era_compiler/README.md

 * `-o {filename}`  :  specify output files
 * `-d {paths}`  :  specify folders with the code to be compiled (cannot be used with `-o` parameter)
 * `-p`  :  force to create folders if they do not exist
-* `--lexis`  :  perform tokenization only
+* `--err`  :  display more detailed error messages
-* `--syntax`  :  perform tokenization and AST assembling
+* `--lex`  :  perform tokenization only
-* `--semantics`  :  perform tokenization, AST assembling, and AAST assembling
+* `--syn`  :  perform tokenization and AST assembling
-* `--flog`  :  log errors and exceptions to the file
+* `--sem`  :  perform tokenization, AST assembling, and AAST assembling

 Examples of commands:
 `ERACompiler -h`  -  get help message